browserengineering/book/book/scheduling.md

 - The browser thread draws the display list to the screen, handles/dispatches input events, and performs scrolling
-- The main thread communicates with the browser thread via `commit`, which synchronizes the two threadsp
+- The main thread communicates with the browser thread via `commit`, which synchronizes the two threads

 Additionally, you've seen how hard it is to move tasks between the two threads, such as the challenges involved in scrolling on the browser